jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 You should see a message that says `JupyterLab extension jupyterlab_xkcd is activated!` in the console.
 If you do, congrats, you're ready to start modifying the the extension!
 If not, go back, make sure you didn't miss a step, and [reach out](https://github.com/jupyterlab/jupyterlab#getting-help) if you're stuck.

+Note: Leave the terminal running the `jupyter lab` command open.
+You don't need to restart the JupyterLab server in order to test your extension code changes as you work through this tutorial.

 ## Commit what you have to git

 Run the following commands in your `jupyterlab_xkcd` folder to initialize it as a git repository and commit the current code.